harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 GRF(1-29) is produced and sold as a drug called Sermorelin.
 It has a short-half life measured in minutes.
 If you prefer analogies think of this as a Testosterone Suspension (i.e. unestered).

 To increase the stability and half-life of GRF(1-29) four amino acid changes where made to its structure.
 These changes increase the half-life beyond 30 minutes which is more than sufficient to exert a sustained effect which will maximize a GH pulse.
-This form is often calledtetrasubstituted GRF(1-29) (or modified) and unfortunately &amp;amp; confusingly mislabeled as CJC-1295.
+This form is often calledtetrasubstituted GRF(1-29) (or modified) and unfortunately & confusingly mislabeled as CJC-1295.
 If you prefer analogies think of this as a Testosterone Propionate (i.e. short-estered).

 Note that some may also refer to this as CJC-1295 without the DAC (Drug Affinity Complex).